Jeiwan/uniswapv3-book/src/milestone_1/deployment.md

 # Deployment

 Alright, our pool contract is done.
-Now, let's see how we can deploy it to a local Ethereum network so we could use it from a front-end app later on.
+Now, let's see how we can deploy it to a local Ethereum network so we can use it from a front-end app later on.

 ## Choosing Local Blockchain Network

 Smart contracts development requires running a local network, where you deploy your contracts during development and testing.
 This is what we want from such a network:
 1. Real blockchain.
 It must be a real Ethereum network, not an emulation.
 We want to be sure that our contract will work in the local network exactly as it would in the mainnet.
 1. Speed.
-We want our transactions to be minted immediately, so we could iterate quickly.
+We want our transactions to be minted immediately, so we can iterate quickly.
 1. Ether.
 To pay transaction fees, we need some ether, and we want the local network to allow us to generate any amount of ether.
 1. Cheat codes.
 Besides providing the standard API, we want a local network to allow us to do more.
 For example, we want to be able to deploy contracts at any address, execute transactions from any address (impersonate other address), change contract state directly, etc.